Mas-Kom-Yah

-Mas-Kom-Yah is a theater play written by the future Mayor of Istanbul, Prime Minister and President of Turkey, Recep Tayyip Erdoğan in 1975, based on the book Kızıl Pençe ("Red Claw") written by the Islamist preacher Mustafa Bayburtlu.
+Mas-Kom-Yah is a theater play written by the future Mayor of Istanbul, Prime Minister and President of Turkey, Recep Tayyip Erdoğan at the age of 21 in 1975, based on the book Kızıl Pençe ("Red Claw") written by the Islamist preacher Mustafa Bayburtlu.
 The name Mas-Kom-Yah is an abbreviation for Mason, Komünist ve Yahudi (Freemason, Communist and Jew).

 Plot

 The non-religious factory owner Ayhan Bey sends his son abroad for education.
 Years later, the son, having renounced Islam, returns to Turkey.
 This leads to a falling out between Ayhan Bey and his son.
 At the same time, the factory owner's workers rebel and take over Ayhan Bey's property.
 They are incited by a Jewish worker posing as a Turkish Muslim.
 The ringleader, portrayed in the play as extremely malicious, ultimately incites his colleagues to murder Ayhan Bey.

 Performance

 Erdoğan, who wrote the play, also participated in the production as director and actor, playing the role of the factory owner's son.
 The play was performed throughout Turkey from 1975 until the 1980 Turkish coup d'état.